 Scattering on state trust uplands requires permission from regional managers.
 Commercial entities are not allowed to scatter remains on state trust uplands.

 Cremated remains may be scattered on all public navigable waterways in Washington State.
-These include Puget Sound, rivers, streams, lakes, and the Pacific Ocean within a three-mile limit.
+These include Puget Sound, rivers, streams, lakes, and the Pacific Ocean.
 No reporting is required.

 Water Scattering from Washington State Ferries